NQ-TU/MusicVisuals/README.md

 - Larina Yu:

+I am most proud of the way I was able to create the folded effect of the star bases.
+Once I saw what the star looked folded, I decided against doing a 3-D netted effect and create a layered flower visual.
+I was pleased that the flower petals grew incrementally, rather than the entire petal extending.
+I was happy with how the flower looked recognisable as a flower, but it looked more like it was made of stained glass.
+I felt like this fit the narrative of the song more.
+I would have liked the sparkle effect to be more dynamic and visually impressive.

+I would have liked to create something in the background, however due to how much the visual grows, I believed that the background would get too cluttered if I added in anything else that works with the amplitude of the song.
+If i have more time, I would have tried to make the background of the visual more visually pleasing.
+I would have also liked to make the visual more interactive with the viewer.

 - Michael Ferents:
 I am most proud of the commitment I made to learning how the java proccessing library works and try to place myself out of my comfort zone and explore a myriad of artistic styles, implementing various features using what the library provides, I am also proud of the collaboration and commitment that the entire team displayed each week, working towards completing the project and helping each other in figuring out how to approach certain aspects of our visuals.